 This happens when the iliotibial band, a tight band of tissue running from the outside of the hip to the outside of the knee, rubs against the outer surface of the thigh bone.
 Iliotibial band syndrome is more common in cyclists and distance runners.

 This occurs when the patella (kneecap), a triangular bone covering the front of the knee, slides out of position, usually towards the outside of the knee.
-The misalignment increases friction, leading to inflammation and knee pain.
+The misalignment increases friction, leading to inflammation and knee pain around the knee.

 Lack of Muscle Flexibility or Strength